hapax/hapax.github.io/assets/simple-physics.md

 - the density of the fluid $\rho$, dimension $[\rho] = ML^{-3}$;
 - the viscosity of the fluid $\mu$.

-In principle, all of these factors will be involved, but this is too many factors for dimensional analysis to work.
+In principle, all of these factors will be involved; this is too many for dimensional analysis to work.
-(See <a href="#sec-2-4">the usage notes</a> to understand why.)
+(See the <a href="#sec-2-4">usage notes</a> to understand why.)
 But it turns out that the mass of the fluid and sphere are only relevant when the fluid flow is [*turbulent*](https://en.wikipedia.org/wiki/Turbulence) and unsteady.
 If the sphere moves through the fluid slowly enough, only the